2017 will see the first use of digital identity schemes by the Member States within the European Union.

-It is also a pivotal year in the development of approved trust (meaning trustworthy) digital services in Europe.
-The transitional regime ends in July 2017.
+It is also a pivotal year in developing approved trust (meaning trustworthy) digital services in Europe.
+The transitional regime ended in July 2017.

-This is a key step in the effective implementation of the European eIDAS Regulation on digital identification and trust services for digital transactions.
+This is a key step in implementing the European eIDAS Regulation on digital identification and trust services for digital transactions.

-This is an opportunity for us to take stock of the first achievements in the implementation of the eIDAS Regulation.
+This is an opportunity for us to take stock of the first achievements in implementing the eIDAS Regulation.

 EIDAS: the digital trust Regulation